What is Proofreading? Beginner's Guide to an Essential Edit

 How much does a professional proofreader cost?

-Based on statistics from Reedsy’s marketplace, proofreading a book costs $10 per thousand words, on average.
+Based on statistics from Reedsy’s marketplace, proofreading services cost $10 per thousand words, on average.

 Of course, this is only a ballpark figure and the final rate will depend on a number of other factors.
 For example, if the proofreader needs to cross-check the index, this would naturally escalate the cost.

 In non-publishing industries, costs may also vary.
-A proofreader with a deep background in technical writing may choose to charge extra for their expertise, for example.
+A proofreader with a deep background in technical writing may choose to charge extra for their expertise and fact-checking, for example.
 But whatever the cost, you can be sure that getting a professional proofreader is worth it.
-They might just be the difference between a few frustrating typos and a perfectly polished piece.

 Looking for a proofreader?
 Sign up for a free Reedsy account and browse through the best freelancers in the business.